Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-10/_posts/2017-02-03-making-shapes-stop.md

 }
 ```

-I could have done this too right?
+I could have done this, too, right?

 ```html